 - ✓ Custom router firmware from ExpressVPN for easy configuration

 - ✗ No Wi-Fi 6

 - ✗ 2600 Mbps speeds

 Some routers come with built-in VPN support.
-The router connects to the VPN, and all devices on your network that connect to the internet through the router automatically connect through the VPN.
-This is useful if you have to connect to a business network or if you just want to route all your online traffic through a VPN for privacy.
+The router connects your VPN, and all devices on the network that connects through the router will automatically connect to the VPN.
+This is useful if you have to connect to a business network or if you want to route all your online traffic through a VPN for privacy.

-If you’re looking for a router with a VPN client, consider taking a look at the Asus AX6000 (RT-AX88U), our top router pick overall.
+If you’re looking for a router with a VPN client, consider looking at the Asus AX6000 (RT-AX88U), our top router pick overall.
 It includes built-in support for connecting to VPNs as well as modern Wi-Fi 6 technology.
-You can download OpenVPN configuration files and upload them in the router’s interface to configure the VPN client.
+You can download OpenVPN configuration files and upload them to the router’s interface to configure the VPN client.

-For even more control, take a look at the Asus GT-AX11000, our pick for best gaming router, which has a “VPN Fusion” feature that lets you configure your network to send only traffic from certain devices over the VPN.
+For even more control, take a look at the Asus GT-AX11000, our pick for best gaming router, which has a “VPN Fusion” feature that lets you configure your network to send only traffic from specific devices over the VPN.

 However, typical routers don’t offer the most user-friendly method of connecting to a VPN, especially if you want to change settings.
-Our pick for best VPN router works very well with ExpressVPN, which is our favorite VPN.
+Our pick for the best VPN router works very well with ExpressVPN, which is our favorite VPN.
 ExpressVPN offers a custom router firmware you can install on this router, which will give you a user-friendly interface for connecting to ExpressVPN and customizing the VPN settings on your router.

 There’s just one downside: You can’t yet get a router that supports ExpressVPN’s custom router firmware (or firmware like OpenWrt and DD-WRT) and Wi-Fi 6.
 But, we think that if VPN support is your main concern, it could be worth holding off on Wi-Fi 6 for now.